Virunga National Park: Armed conflict

 Increasing militarisation of nature conservation has been accused of fuelling armed mobilisation of militias.
 The inhabitants inside the national park, whether native or refugees, rely on farming, hunting, fishing, logging and producing charcoal for their livelihoods, all prohibited activities.
 The local community has nowhere else to turn for security, and relies on the protection of armed groups, for which fees are levied off the prohibited activities.
 According to a 2010 report by the United Nations Security Council, 80% of the charcoal consumed by the city of Goma is sourced from the park, representing an annual value of US$28–30 million.
 Both state security services and such groups also resort to armed robberies and kidnapping for income.

 Efforts at nature conservation have had contradictory effects, for example when farms were destroyed within Kibirizi, and soldiers and park guards were sent in to patrol, people migrated even further within the park to land controlled by the FDLR, where they could rent small plots of land.
-Clashes occurred in 2015 when a local Mai-Mai group in Binza (north Bwisha) attempted to take back control of region, with the objective of reinstalling fishing activities and allowing the population to return, killing a park guard and 11-15 soldiers.
+Clashes occurred in 2015 when a local Mai-Mai group in Binza (north Bwisha) attempted to take back control of region, with the objective of reinstalling fishing activities and allowing the population to return, killing a park guard and 11–15 soldiers.

 Five rangers were killed in August 2017 near Lake Edward in a militia attack.
 Five rangers and a driver were killed in April 2018.
 Since beginning of the armed conflict, armed groups killed 175 park rangers until April 2018.
 In May 2018, a ranger was killed when defending two tourists who were kidnapped.
 They were subsequently released unharmed.
 As a consequence, the park remained closed to visitors from June 2018 until February 2019.

-In April 2020 at least 12 park rangers were killed by militia men attacking a civilian convoy.
+In April 2020, at least 12 park rangers were killed by militia men attacking a civilian convoy.
 Again in January 2021, armed men killed at least six rangers and wounded several others in an ambush in the national park.

-On 22 February 2021, Italy's ambassador to the DRC who was travelling with the World Food Programme about 15 km north of Goma, Luca Attanasio, as well as Italian military police officer Vittorio Iacovacci and Congolese driver Moustapha Milambo, were killed in the gunfire when a militia that had kidnapped their convoy, and had brought them into the park, was met by park rangers who managed to free four people.
+On 22 February 2021, Italy's ambassador to the DRC Luca Attanasio, along with Italian military police officer Vittorio Iacovacci and Congolese driver Moustapha Milambo, were kidnapped and subsequently killed by militants who took over their World Food Programme convoy about 15 km north of Goma and brought it into Virunga.
+A patrol of park rangers managed to free four others.

+Amid the 2026 Ebola epidemic, jihadists from the Allied Democratic Forces (ADF) occupied some northern parts of Virunga.
+Two ADF attacks in June together killed 29 people, including two Virunga security agents.